-Funeral Service Thursday For .
-C. Cervantez
+Funeral Service Thursday For

-Funeral services for Santos Cervantez, 89, were held Thursday morning at 10 o'clock from the Temple of Jerusalem Baptist Church with burial in Lima Cemetery.
+Funeral services for Santos C. Cervantez, 89, were held Thursday morning at 10 o'clock change of any consequence in from the Temple of Jerusalem Baptist Church with burial in Lima Cemetery.

 Mr. Cervantez died Tuesday, Dec.
 25, in Crockett County Hospital.